phpable/struct/README.md

 ### Default values
-If you need to specify default values for structure fields, the well-formed constants can be extremely useful.

-Just take a look at the example below:
+The default values could be set via constants.

 ```php
 use \Able\Struct;